-When it comes to Disney, describing something as “magical” is pretty cliched and overdone.
-While the parks are awe-inspiring places that overfill people with joy and leave them speechless, magical is probably not the best word to describe a steak you had at Yachtsman Steakhouse.
-(Okay, bad example–it absolutely is.)
+Describing something as “magical” at Walt Disney World, Disneyland, or the other worldwide parks is cliched and overdone.
+While the Disney Parks are awe-inspiring places that overfill people with joy and leave them speechless, magical is used a tad too much.
+It’s probably not the best word to describe a steak you had at Yachtsman Steakhouse.
+Okay, bad example–it absolutely is.

 Yet, there plenty of things that happen at Walt Disney World and the other parks that words simply do not do justice.
 Inarticulable moments where you’re left speechless and overcome with a sense of magic.
 I hesitate to call these wow-moments because some don’t have that sense of grandiosity and don’t blow you away, but are no less amazing.

 Even as I try to describe what this list is and isn’t, I’m struggling.
 I suspect that, despite my babbling and lack of a coherent explanation, most of you (some of you?) are nodding along, knowing what I mean.
 I guess that’s the thing about magic: we can’t readily define what it is, but we know it when we see it…

 Note: this list contains spoilers, and a lot of them.
 In several instances, the moment on this list is the defining aspect of a particular experience or attraction.
 Since this list covers every park in the world, if you are spoiler-averse and haven’t visited one of the parks, you should probably stop reading now…

 Second note: that this does not mean ‘Magical Moments’ in typical Disney parlance (which is a Cast Member going above and beyond to make something special happen for a guest).
 All of the things on this list are experiences that can be enjoyed by anyone without any special “pixie dust.”
 Sorry if there’s any confusion–I couldn’t think of a more apt post title.